 Now how does this all combine with being a witch you may ask?

 The basic ethic of witchcraft is love for life in all its forms.
-In essence, it is traditionally a nature based practice working in harmony and unison with Mother Earth, and learning the many mysteries She has to share, including the healing properties of herbs, flowers and crystals, as well as the many magickal correspondences that make up magickal practice.
+In essence, it is traditionally a nature-based practice of working in harmony and unison with Mother Earth and learning the many mysteries She has to share, including the healing properties of herbs, flowers and crystals, as well as the many magickal correspondences that make up magickal practice.

 I do want to point out that ‘props’ aren’t necessary to many in their practice, however, I love the visual element of my craftings and find it helps me focus more easily.
 Plus, to be entirely honest, I simply enjoy the witchy, mystical feelings engendered by wax sealing a spell jar or inscribing and anointing candles etc!

 An aim of magick is to train the mind by harnessing and making more consciously accessible such higher faculties as intuition, inspiration and the creative imagination, and by drawing on the power of the unconscious.
-In other words, to try and use more than the 10% of our brain’s capacity than we do!
+In other words, to try and use more than 10% of our brain’s capacity than we do!

 It assumes belief in or experience of subtle energies.
-Acts such as meditation, breath control, visualisation, ritual, and others, are all designed to improve our body and mind, to better balance us, and to enable us to perceive and wield more subtle energies.
+Acts such as meditation, breath control, visualisation, ritual, and others, are all designed to improve our body and mind, to better balance us, and enable us to perceive and wield more subtle energies.

 I had been incorporating many of the elements I’ve mentioned above along my spiritual path but I was at a loss as to how to articulate my beliefs as they seemed so disparate.
 Given my love of language, if I can’t frame my thoughts or feelings in words they become invalid.

 Then during my adventures around the internet, I inexplicably started reading posts about witchcraft.
 It felt like someone (in hindsight, I believe it was the Goddess) had looked into my mind and heart, and articulated all the things I hadn’t been able to, to give my seemingly random beliefs and feelings some sort of context.